rchain/bounties/CONTRIBUTING.md

 # How to contribute

 I'm really glad you're reading this, because we need active developers to help this project come to fruition.
 We're establishing a community process for Members to earn RHOC working for the coop.
-See video [24:06 HJ explains Members Decentralized Budgeting](https://www.youtube.com/watch?v=7Li4g4qDF6M&t=1486s).
+See video [24:06 HJ explains Members Decentralized Budgeting](https://www.youtube.com/watch?v=7Li4g4qDF6M&t=1486s) and video [RChain, Decentralized budgeting and spending](https://www.youtube.com/watch?v=m6xiTWbEdpA).

 **Becoming a Member**